SpaceTechnium/server/README.md

 ```

 ### Nodejs-websocket
-This server depends on the `nodejs-websocket` NPM package to use the WebSocket API as to provide continuous connection between client and server.
-It is recommended to install only as a local package to this server.
+This server depends on the `ws` NPM package to use the WebSocket API as to provide continuous connection between client and server.
+It is recommended to install only as a local package to this server through the installation process below.
 You can dig more info at the [official website](https://www.npmjs.com/)

 # Installation on Linux systems
 Create a directory for this project and copy this repository